The Bastian Family Center for Career Success is not just for Seniors!

 - Begin career exploration to find out more about your aptitudes, interests, personality, and values that match the different kinds of work and graduate school programs.

 - Begin to build skills and leadership through co-curricular and volunteer activities.

-- Attend information sessions, career planning workshops, career fairs, and/or graduate school fairs hosted by the Bastian Family Career Center to learn about potential ways to jump start your career.
+- Attend information sessions, career planning workshops, career fairs, and/or graduate school fairs hosted by the Bastian Family Center for Career Success to learn about potential ways to jump start your career.

 - Continue career planning with a greater emphasis toward understanding the profession and the needs of potential employers.

 - Plan and develop your classes and your leadership/volunteer/internship experiences to this profile.